ZinaidaK/World-University-Rankings-Data-Analysis/README.md

 Project mission and goal

+There are thousands of universities around the world, and as higher education becomes more accessible, it’s vital to maintain a benchmarked comparison of them over time.
+We know that for many students, the choice of where to go to university is not a simple one and this may be especially true for international students.

-I am going to analyse data from QS World University Rankings 2017-2022 dataset to help high school students all around the world to analyse and make a better decision on choosing the university for their future study and career.
+I am going to analyse data from QS World University Rankings 2017-2022 dataset to assist intenational students all around the world to analyse my findings and dashboard, and make a right decision on choosing the university for their future study and career.
 Because there are a lot of universities both public and private and both are placed in cities and have different ranks, my goal in this project is to help them to find an university that fits them best.

 Project’s Objective